syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### playlistTitle `string`
 {:#members:playlisttitle}

-It shows the title of the play list panel.
+Shows the title of the play list panel.